ramda/ramda/CONTRIBUTING.md

     commit message, wrapped at 72 characters.
 Do not commit changes to `dist/ramda.js`.

+1. Run `npm install` to install needed local dependencies.

-1. Run `npm test` (or `make test lint`) and address any errors.
-It will install needed dependencies locally.
+1. Run `npm test` and address any errors.
 Preferably, fix commits in place using `git rebase` or `git commit --amend` to make the changes easier to review and to keep the history tidy.

 1. Push to your fork: